Romulo-Moraes/Assembly-Toolkit/README.md

 The solutions section is a compiled of assembly source files to Nasm assembler that copy functionalities of functions from the C programming language to give you a vision of how to build a little program with Assembly or even to use in larger programs.
 Examples of functions copied from C are: strlen(), strcmp(), atoi(), etc...

 ## Useful opcodes
-This section is basically a list of opcodes that weren't covered during the entire path of the repository, however, they can make the difference when writing bits.
+This section is basically a list of opcodes that weren't covered during the entire path of the repository, however, they can make the difference while writing some bits.

 ## Assembly-C interoperability
 Even being two different languages, Assembly and C can be joined to work together to accomplish a task, each one doing the best on its field.